dollygupta362/Tata-Data-Visualisation---Forage-Solutions/README.md

 - Online Retail Report - Tata (Task 3).pdf

 📌 **Video Presentation**
-- Communicating Insights - Tata (Task 4).mp4
+- Insights Presentation - Tata (Task 4).mp4

 Providing PDF file of the dashboard so that it will be easy for all to view it.